 Geffen Semach, originally from Vancouver, now lives in Toronto where she works at Penguin Random House Canada.
 For the last few years, she was living in London, England, where she worked as a Literary Agent’s Assistant at Aitken Alexander.
 Geffen has also worked at Profile Books and in foreign rights at Andrew Nurnberg Associates in London.
 She has been an online editor, a creative copywriter at a marketing agency, as well as held an editorial assistant position with The Nabokov Online Journal.
 Geffen completed the Columbia Publishing Course at Oxford University in 2017.

-Sylvia Symons is a poet and essayist who grew up in Lheidli T’enneh territory in North-central B.C.
-She currently lives with her family in Musqueam, Squamish and Tsleil-Waututh Nations (Vancouver) and teaches ESL at a community college.
-Her writing appears in Best Canadian Poetry 2016, EVENT, Geist, Room, Prairie Fire, CV2, The Sustenance Anthology (Anvil Press), Thimbleberry, and Arc Poetry Magazine.
+Sylvia Symons grew up in north-central B.C.
+She now lives with her husband and soon-to-fledge youngest son in Vancouver where she teaches at a community college.
+Her writing appears in Best Canadian Poetry, EVENT, Geist, Room, Prairie Fire, CV2, The Sustenance Anthology (Anvil Press), Thimbleberry, Arc Poetry Magazine and The Malahat Review.

 Rachel Thompson is a poet and memoirist, former Managing Editor at Room, and current editorial collective member.
 She is a settler-Canadian, born on Treaty 1 territory and raised on Treaty 2 territory in Manitoba.
 She has also lived on the traditional territories of the Kanien’kehá:ka, and the Anishinabeg peoples in Montreal, Quebec, and on the Musqueam, Squamish, and Tsleil-Waututh lands in Vancouver, B.C.
 She teaches writing courses at rachelthompson.co.
 Find her on Twitter: @rachelthompson and Instagram: @rachelthompsonauthor.

 Shristi Uprety (she/her) is a Nepali writer from Kathmandu, living and working on the unceded territory of the Musqueam, Squamish, and Tsleil-Waututh peoples in Vancouver BC.
-She has an MFA in creative writing from the University of British Columbia, and she is the managing editor of ROOM Magazine.
+She has an MFA in creative writing from the University of British Columbia.
 You can find her on Twitter @_ShristiUprety.

 Délani Valin is a Cree-Métis writer living on Snuneymuxw traditional territory.
 She holds a B.A. in Creative Writing from Vancouver Island University.
 Her poetry has been awarded The Malahat Review’s Long Poem Prize, subTerrain’s Lush Triumphant Award, and was nominated for a National Magazine Award in 2018.
 She has read for Room’s Indigenous Brilliance series, and her work has also appeared in Exile Editions’ Those Who Make Us, Adbusters, and Soliloquies Anthology, among others.